top of page

 What I did do was express my feelings and thoughts on friendship, love, death, relationships and so on... in general terms.
 At the height of my teenage emotions, of course.
 In the end, I often let the pen run free, with no specific intention other than to expel from me the words I wasn't saying.

-Driven by the same impulse, many years later I would explore the flame of a blowtorch with Murano glass and solid silver, raw materials used to create jewelry.
-These pieces also sometimes inspired texts for fellow travelers, when it wasn't the writing itself that sought to be embodied.
+Driven by the same impulse, many years later I would also explore the flame of a blowtorch whilst working with Murano glass and sterling silver, raw materials chosen for the creation of a few pieces of jewellery.

-At the same time, I left Paris and moved to a farm in the Bresse region, in the middle of the countryside, urgently seeking space, calm and silence.
+Around the same time, I left Paris to settle on a farm in the Bresse region, deep in the countryside, driven by an urgent longing for space, peace and quiet.

-Photography came naturally to me, not only because I wanted to share the jewels I'd made on my website at the time, but also because of my insane desire to capture the wonderful nature that now surrounded me on all sides.
+Photography naturally drew me in, partly because I wanted to share the jewellery I’d created on my website at the time, but also because of a mad desire to capture the magnificent natural world that now surrounded me on all sides.

-And so I surveyed, whether walking to the pond or standing for hours on a happy stump left in the horses' meadow...: my own inner lands.
-And in the process, without even premeditating it, I collected thousands of shots, material to shape for the rest of my life!
+And so I would roam, whether walking towards the pond or spending hours sitting on a happy old tree stump left there in the horses’ meadow…: my own inner landscapes.

 So freedom of time, freedom of movement, accompanied by my two young boys, then little by little by cats, dogs and a big grey horse too!
-I rediscovered the luxury of losing all notion of time, so caught up in the present.
+I rediscovered the luxury of losing all notion of time..

 Having always lived in the city up until then, I finally developed a taste for listening to nature, such as the sound of leaves caressed by the wind, for inner silence and for the art of contemplation that nature graciously offers us, provided we give it the time.